The Governors can be contacted via the school, or by email at firstname.lastname@example.org

 Please see below for contact details and a brief profile of each governor.
 The governors are happy to be contacted by email with any queries concerns or suggestions from parents.

-Mike Robinson - Chair of Governors
+Mike Robinson - Co-Chair of Governors

 Hi, my name is Mike Robinson I became a parent governor in September 2013.
-My daughter Isabella is in Year 2.

 I have lived in between Carrbrook and Millbrook all my life and I currently work in Environmental Health at Tameside MBC.